 Are they right?

-Emmanuel Macron, a 39-year-old former investment banker and leader of En Marche!, beat National Front figurehead Marine Le Pen in the second round of voting on Sunday.
+Emmanuel Macron, a 39-year-old former investment banker and leader of En Marche!, beat National Front figurehead Marine Le Pen in Sunday’s second round of voting.
 It was the first time in France’s political history that the run-off included two candidates who didn’t represent the major political parties.

 Le Pen rejects free trade and globalization, endorses a moratorium on legal immigration, wants to leave the EU and NATO, and has tried to wipe out the racist and xenophobic past of her political party – and her father, Jean-Marie Le Pen.

 The politically inexperienced centrist free marketer was, in effect, the establishment candidate, while the politically experienced far right (albeit with leftist tinges) anti-globalist was the anti-establishment candidate.

 Macron versus Le Pen wasn’t quite as difficult a choice as the infamous 1991 Louisiana gubernatorial election between corruption-riddled former inmate Edwin Edwards and former KKK Grand Wizard David Duke.
 Yet it almost made last year’s U.S. presidential election between Trump and Hillary Clinton seem like a cakewalk.

 The French president-elect’s victory has been applauded by many western democratic leaders.
 Some believe it could turn out to be a monumental election that helps preserve free trade, legal immigration and the global economy for generations to come.
 And, most importantly, it will help remove further appeal for the populist, nationalist and anti-establishment political wave.